twozach2/osrs-flip-advisor/README.md

 estimates, and patient distribution targets may take substantially longer to fill than current-spread offers.

+Fresh installs start without `data/market-history.jsonl`.
+The dashboard can open before the planner has enough local history to fill the eight GE slots.
+Leave the server running until the top-right status says it has updated and the History samples card is no longer near zero.
+If Fill empty slots still cannot find enough distribution-qualified markets, either wait for more samples or temporarily uncheck Historical targets only to allow live-spread fallback ideas.

 The default model uses a 72-hour window, a 24-hour recency half-life, and entry and exit targets 0.75 robust sigma below and above weighted fair value.
 Robust sigma is estimated from MAD and IQR in log-price space, making it much less